canaryradio/Kraken-to-TAK-Python/README.md

-A Python application with a html dashboard designed to help use your KrakenSDR with TAK products Designed for use in a non-production environment Defaults are set to be run on the same server as your KrakenSDE server, however alternative netork configurations should work
+A Python application with a html dashboard designed to help use your KrakenSDR with TAK products.
+Designed for use in a non-production environment.
+Defaults are set to be run on the same server as your KrakenSDR server, however other network configurations should work.

-Tested using Python and Python 3 with a Chrome browser
+Tested using Python and Python 3 with a Chrome browser.

 Step 1:
 Clone or download to your computer